 Lastly, external and guest users must be reviewed periodically as part of lifecycle management.
 Guest users connected to teams and groups will remain in Azure Active Directory, and like any other resource, you must validate their existence in your tenant.

-Microsoft 365 Groups and Microsoft Teams Lifecycle management at scale
+Microsoft 365 Groups and Microsoft Teams Lifecycle management at scale with Rencore

 As more users create groups and teams through multiple endpoints, it becomes increasingly difficult to know where collaboration happens, keep a handle on used resources, and declutter your environment.
 You need to get that information quickly and consistently.